untoreh/tcsplitter/README.md

 if the second paramater of buffer, that is the number of payloads to buffer, would merge payloads, so that it could be tweaked to be equal to the number of `connections` received, since each connection carries a payload.

+There are a couple of config file to be used on linux (`sysctl -p sysctl.dirty`) to test different setups, dirty means to saturate connections, clean to use as little as possible.

 ## Other options
 Most other options are not effectively functional at the moment.
 ### fec